luxtorpeda-dev/luxtorpeda/README.md

 When you launch a game that supports multiple engines, a prompt will appear asking for the engine that should be downloaded and launched.
 Once the engine has been picked, a second prompt will ask if the engine should become the default.
 Launches after this if "Yes" is picked in this dialog will not ask for the engine again.
 A file can be deleted to restore the engine prompt for a particular game.
 The file will have the following format: `~/.config/luxtorpeda/<app_id>/default_engine_choice.txt`

 To see a list of supported titles, go to https://luxtorpeda-dev.github.io/packages.html

-The runtime version of the luxtorpeda client will contain the most up to date versions of engines.
-The "original" client will eventually be removed.

 Want a specific game?